Bani Qitab

-The Bani Qitab (Singular Al Qetbi, بني كتب) is an Arab tribe of the United Arab Emirates (UAE) and Oman.
+The Bani Qitab (Singular Al Qetbi, بني قتب) is an Arab tribe of the United Arab Emirates (UAE) and Oman.
 The singular form of the name, Al Ketbi, is a common family name in the Northern UAE today.
 Consisting of a settled southern section and a nomadic northern section, the tribe was long influential in the conduct of affairs in the interior of the Trucial States.
 The Northern branch mostly settled in the inland towns of Dhaid and Al Falayah.

 Settlement

 The tribe consisted, at the turn of the 19th century, of some 2,100 nomadic Bedouin (of whom some 600 were fighting men) and 2,700 settled people.
 The Bedouin dar, or district, of the Bani Qitab stretched from South of the Buraimi oasis to the Eastern foothills of the Hajar Mountains, the Jiri plain to the North of Sharjah and the fertile area around Sharjah's inland oasis town of Dhaid.
 The Southern Bani Qitab, some 500 households, settled around the village of Aflaj Bani Qitab in the Dhahirah area.
 Over time these separated from the Northern section of the tribe and in the 20th century Dhahirah became recognised as a governorate of Oman.